There are two types of parents desperately searching the Internet right now, looking for a formula for acid reflux.

 Using Baby Probiotics

 Recent studies have shown that giving your baby a probiotic can help babies struggling with acid reflux.
-Here are the highest rated baby probiotics on Amazon.
+Here are a few of the best-performing baby probiotics available.

 Here’s how most parents thicken their infant formula at home: